Louise Adongo, (she/her) Executive Director, Inspiring Communities [bio]

-Elissama Menezes is Inspiring Communities’ Project Co-Lead.
-She will be responsible for conducting Social Research and Development through a participative, experiential learning approach to improve the sense of belonging among newcomers.
+Elissama Menezes is a Project Co-Lead with Inspiring Communities.
+Sheis responsible for conducting Social Research and Development through a participative, experiential learning approach to improve the sense of belonging among newcomers.

 Elissama has several years of working experience in the intersection of environmental and social justice.
 She has worked as a research assistant, project manager, shipping specialist, teacher, educational coordinator, tour guide, travel agent, and deckhand in a vessel built to be the greenest ship afloat.
 Elissama is a shaker and community builder, and her work will aim to improve newcomers’ connection with their communities through social innovation.